Retji/DA-Students-Academic-Performance/Project Documentation.md

 # Project Name: DA-Students-Academic-Performance
 ----
 # Project Objective: This project  was a done with a view to find potential trends from four sets of  using SQL joins to create a single reporting table called academic_info.
-The four data files are named county_info,student_academic_info,
-student_family_details, and student_personal_detail respectively.
+The four data files are named county_info,student_academic_info,student_family_details, and student_personal_detail respectively.
 ----

 # Data Sourcing: The dataset used for this project was obtained from entrylevel.net.